niklasramo/eventti/README.md

 emitter.off('b', b);
 ```

-A useful extra feature of Emi is that "on" and "once" methods return a unique listener id, which can be used to remove that specific listener.
+A useful extra feature of Emi is that `.on()` and `.once()` methods return a unique listener id, which can be used to remove that specific listener.

 ```typescript
 import { Emitter } from 'emi';